Credit (HELOC) Dataset¶

 rf_bad.fit(X_train, loan_status)

-# Extract predicted default probabilities
+# Get predicted default probabilities

 bad_train = rf_bad.oob_decision_function_[:, 1].ravel()